 Governor Charlie Baker has ordered non-essential businesses to close and has issued a stay-at-home advisory.
 Because Pine Street Inn and BPHC provide food and shelter, both are considered essential service organizations and will remain open.

-Pine Street continues to work with our partners at BPHC and the Department of Neighborhood Development (DND) to identify isolation and quarantine sites for guests who cannot return to the shelter because of suspected or confirmed cases of COVID-19.
+Pine Street has worked with our partners at BPHC and the Department of Neighborhood Development (DND) to identify isolation and quarantine sites, including McInnis House, Newton Pavilion and 1515 Commonwealth Avenue, for guests who cannot return to the shelter because of suspected or confirmed cases of COVID-19.
+The Boston Convention & Exhibition Center has been transformed into a field hospital with a portion of beds dedicated to members of the homeless community.

 Pine Street has implemented the following ongoing steps in relation to COVID-19: